dipeshgenai2025/AdvancedRAG/README.md

 # Advanced RAG Pipeline for PDFs

 This project implements an **end-to-end Retrieval-Augmented Generation (RAG) pipeline** for PDFs.
-It extracts text and images, generates embeddings, stores them in a vector database, and allows semantic querying using a Large Language Model (LLM).
+It extracts text and images, generates embeddings, stores them in a vector database, and allows semantic querying using multiple Large Language Model (LLM).

 ---